Hebilicious/authjs-nuxt/README.md

 1. **Why not use use [Sidebase Nuxt-Auth](https://github.com/sidebase/sidebase)?**

-    - Becaause it's based on Next-Auth and not Auth.js.
+    - Because it's based on Next-Auth and not Auth.js.
     - Because it's not edge compatible.
 This module is.

 2. **Why not use Auth.js directly?**